-Although Hamilton has been a brand that is often associated with military and adventure-inspired watches, the formerly American and now Swiss-based watchmaker clearly wants to make a serious move into a niche that is currently dominated by brands like Tissot, Certina and perhaps a bit more expensive Longines.
+Hamilton is often associated with military and adventure-inspired watches.
+Still, the brand wants to make a serious move into a niche that is currently dominated by brands like Tissot, Certina, and perhaps a bit more expensive Longines.

-Last year, they have introduced an absolutely gorgeous Khaki Navy Frogman automatic diver: a watch that brilliantly combined original styling with great water resistance rating of 300 meters (I still hope that Hamilton’s local PR representative will be generous enough to lend me one of these beauties for a hands-on review.)
+Last year, their gorgeous Khaki Navy Frogman automatic “diver” brilliantly combined original styling with a water resistance of 300 meters (I still hope that Hamilton’s local PR representative will be generous enough to lend me one of these beauties for a hands-on review.)
 For the upcoming season, they’ve introduced the Broadway.

-Their new Broadway collection of dressy timekeepers that are available both as a three-hander with extended calendar (reviewed in this article) and a more aggressive-looking chronograph seems to offer a design that nicely combines generic -if you don’t mind the adjective- cases with original dials that are inspired by Art-Deco, an interwar arts movement that still seems to form the architectural face of the New York City.
+The collection is available in two shapes: a three-hander with an extended calendar (the one reviewed in this article) and a more aggressive-looking chronograph.
+The Broadway nicely combines generic -if you don’t mind the adjective- cases with original dials that are inspired by Art-Deco, an interwar arts movement that still forms the architectural face of the New York City.

-An ETA-sourced movement that successfully aggregates such highly sought-after qualities as reliability, accuracy and generous power reserve in just the right proportions, too, helps a great deal to make this Broadway Day Date collection even more attractive.
-Or, at least, more attractive for a person who always preferred an old-school mechanical timekeeper to a modern quartz watch: the latter may be more accurate, more reliable and, to top it all, may give you years of hassle-free experience compared to an automatic or hand-wound watch, but, at the end of the day, it severely lacks in the soul department.
-And the mystical ‘soul’ (or maybe less metaphorical ‘attitude’) is something that the Broadway will give you in spades.
+An ETA-sourced movement that successfully aggregates such highly sought-after qualities as reliability, accuracy, and generous power reserve in just the right proportions, too, helps a great deal to make this Broadway Day-Date collection even more attractive.
+At least, more attractive for a person who always preferred an old-school mechanical movement to a modern quartz movement.
+The “electric” one may be more accurate, more reliable, and, to top it all, may give you years of hassle-free experience compared to an automatic or hand-wound caliber, but it severely lacks in the soul department.
+And the mystical ‘soul’ (or maybe less metaphorical ‘attitude’) is something that the Broadway collection will give you in spades.

-As a net result, with the Hamilton Broadway you basically get yourself an ultimate dress watch for a price of a 128GB iPad Pro that, unlike Apple’s gadget, will stay relevant for decades if you take good care of it and don’t try to save on scheduled change of oil and some basic regulation.
-In other words, I can’t recommend this watch strong enough given you can afford one.
+As a net result, with the Hamilton Broadway, you get yourself an ultimate dress watch for a price of a 128GB iPad Pro.
+Unlike Apple’s gadget, it will stay relevant for decades if you take good care of it and don’t try to save on scheduled changes of oil and some basic regulation.
+In other words, I can’t recommend this collection strong enough given you can afford one.

 Case, Bezel & Strap

-Yes, the shape is standard, but that basically means that it was designed with an average person in mind and that an overwhelming share of potential customers will find this slightly oversized 42 millimeter watch quite comfortable for their wrists.
+Yes, the shape is standard and dull, but that also means that it has an average person in mind.
+I mean, an overwhelming share of potential customers will find this slightly oversized 42-millimeter case deliciously comfortable for their normal wrists.

-The crown, too, is standard and, too, is easy to operate and that’s all you probably need from it.
+The crown, too, is standard and easy to operate.
 It is nicely finished with the same “stylized H” logo engraved on it and, from the point of view of ergonomics, looks almost impeccable.

 The leather strap that comes with the ref.
-H43515735 by default features a rather unusual “central line” motif, as well as high-contrast stitching on both sides that seems to be well-executed.
+H43515735 by default features a rather unusual “central line” motif, as well as high-contrast, well-executed stitching on both sides.

-The finish makes the strap look more interesting, but the overall texture of the material looks quite inexpensive and sort of plastic.
+The finish makes the strap look more interesting, but the overall texture of the material looks inexpensive and somewhat ‘plastic’.
 As always, this doesn’t seem to be a real problem.
 There are dozens, if not hundreds of gorgeous aftermarket leather straps out there that would fit the timekeeper’s exterior with no problem.

-As far as the bracelet is concerned (it comes with the model that is offered under reference number H43515135,) it is a more or less standard job, nothing is particularly interesting here safe for the Hamilton’s signature H-shaped fold-over, push button release clasp.
+As far as the bracelet is concerned (it comes with the model that is offered under reference number H43515135,) it is a more or less standard job, nothing is particularly interesting here safe for Hamilton’s signature H-shaped fold-over, push-button release clasp.

 Perhaps, the only thing that disappoints me a little is a fairly mediocre water resistance rating of just 50 meters (5 BAR) that significantly limits the Broadway Day Date’s versatility.
 I understand the reasoning behind the choice of water-tightness: this is primarily a dress watch that isn’t supposed to be taken for hunting expeditions or into a swimming pool.

-On the other hand, I am fairly positive that the watch will be often worn not with formal attire, but with a lot more casual dress and this often implies activities that are outright dangerous for a piece with such an unimpressive WR.
-Well, you may find solace in the fact that there is a number of a lot more rugged-looking timepieces (yes, I am looking at you, Breitling) that offer the same water resistance at a far higher price.
+On the other hand, I am fairly positive that the Broadway Day Date will be often worn not with formal attire, but with a lot more casual dress and this often implies activities that are outright dangerous for a piece with such an unimpressive WR.
+You may find solace in the fact that there is a number of a lot more rugged-looking timepieces (yes, I am looking at you, Breitling) that offer the same water resistance at a far higher price.

 Dial & Legibility